Automatically translate your Loco project via a third party provider

 All supported services will be limited to some extent in the languages they support.
 Loco attempts to find the most appropriate match for your project locales, but will always attempt translation regardless.
 We allow APIs to return an error if a language pair is not supported.

-Third party services are subject to their individual terms of use and may incur fees.
+Third party services are subject to their individual terms of use and may incur fees from the provider.
 Please refer to your service provider's documentation for pricing and terms.

 Your usage of translation providers is a legal arrangement between you (the end user of Loco) and the service provider in question.
 Loco is not party to this agreement, except to the extent that we are sending traffic to their servers and will abide by their terms of use.